David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The sacrifice of many officers and soldiers during floods is the clearest proof of the spirit of "sacrificing oneself for the people," refuting the callousness of distorted arguments.
 * Vietnam is always proactive in disaster prevention plans; the evacuation and rescue of tens of thousands of people is a massive effort of the entire political system, not "passivity."

+**Allegation:** Pits military parades against disaster relief duties; claims the military is "busy parading" and neglects the people; mocks the non-use of helicopters in bad weather as "weakness" or "virtual arrogance."
+* Parades (ceremonial) and disaster relief (combat mission in peacetime) are simultaneous tasks; protecting the people is always the top priority.
+* The decision to use helicopters depends on strict safety and weather conditions; forces always use flexible means (boats, foot) to reach isolated areas.
+* Thousands of troops and militia are deployed on the ground, proving that the army never "abandons" the people.

 **24. On Building Culture:**

 **Allegation:** Claims that the policy of building an advanced culture imbued with national identity is "unrealistic", "formalistic", "demagogic"; that the Party does not truly care about developing culture and people.